phil-r/want-to-build/README.md

 ### YZtesting

 Self-hosted AB-testing tool, that cares about your conversion.
 Most of the A/B testing tools(Optimizely, VWO) are really bloated and hard to use.
 But from developers point of view you just need to know a test you're running and what variation to show.
-Also without proper setup they can kill your conversions by leading to a losing variation.
+Also, without proper setup they can kill your conversions by leading to a losing variation.

 Example React pseudocode: